PaceKW/A-Mood-Story/README.md

 # A Mood Story

-⏰ Updated on Tue, 23 Jan 2024 12:13:25 GMT
+⏰ Updated on Sat, 06 Jul 2024 21:38:04 GMT

-💭 Thought: Ternyata debugging itu butuh kesabaran luar biasa.
+💭 Thought: Saatnya berpikir out of the box untuk menyelesaikan masalah ini!